Ashley Davies: Season 2

 Ashley and her father have a dinner, to which Spencer is invited.
-Ashely's dad dies shortly after in a car crash.
-Ashley is upset with her father's death and pushes Spencer away.
+Ashley's dad dies shortly after in a car crash.
+Ashley is upset with his death and pushes Spencer away.

 At her father's funeral, Ashley discovers that she has a half sister (Kyla) and she realizes that all she ever knew about her dad was a lie.
 Ashley does not like Kyla because of what she represents (her father's lies) and Ashley becomes angry when Spencer tries to integrate Kyla into their group.
 She manages to deal with her family problems thanks to Spencer, who helps her along the way.

 As Spencer and Ashley's relationship progresses, Spencer tries to keep their love a secret, but Ashley wants it out in the open.
 She pressures Spencer to "come out" to her parents, but she is too afraid of what her devout Catholic mother, Paula, will think.
 When Spencer's mother walks in on Spencer and Ashley during an intimate moment, she reacts angrily and throws Ashley out of the house; she tells Spencer that she cannot go to school because she does not want her to see Ashley.
 She hires a sexual therapist to "straighten her out", but Spencer's father, Arthur vehemently opposes this and puts his support firmly behind his daughter.
 Paula begins to tolerate Spencer and Ashley's relationship.

 During prom, Madison apologizes to Ashley, saying that she finally understands how much grief Ashley and Spencer have gone through in order to be together.

-Tragedy abounds when the prom is the target of a drive-by shooting.
-Several people die, including Spencer's adopted brother, Clay.
+Tragedy abounds when the prom is the target of a drive-by shooting where several people die, including Spencer's adopted brother, Clay.